kyleawayan/vintage-influxdb/README.md

 ```

 This will auto-compile on file changes using `ts-node-dev`. **Make sure to use another InfluxDB database or bucket for development!**

+### To Do

+Check out the [Projects page](https://github.com/kyleawayan/vintage-influxdb/projects) for upcoming versions.